 The agency has embarked on numerous consumer protection initiatives to provide additional protection for lottery consumers and to ensure retailers comply with rules related to prize validations.
 The centerpiece of these efforts was initiated by the agency in 2004 with the introduction of the Compliance Activity Monitoring Process (CAMP) hotline.
 The hotline provides consumers with a mechanism to notify the Texas Lottery Commission of jurisdictional concerns.
 CAMP staff monitors complaints and violations of the State Lottery Act (and Bingo Enabling Act) and administrative rules.
 An automated system provides the ability to track all complaints and violations from initial intake or discovery to final disposition, which facilitates trend analysis and reporting.
 The program is publicized via the agency website and signage in retailer locations.

-Several of the agency's other consumer protection-related initiatives that have already been implemented are listed below.
+The agency's other consumer protection-related initiatives are summarized in the Social Responsibility section of the Annual Report.